ZjpWei/Melody/README.md

 ## Introduction

 This project includes the analyses of `Melody` paper.
 Please follow the `README.md` file in each folder to reproduce the CRC data analysis, Microbiome-Metabolite data analysis, Simulation.
-The 'miMeta' version for these analyses is `0.1.0`, Please find the previous versions at [miMeta](https://github.com/ZjpWei/miMeta/releases).
+The `miMeta` version for these analyses is `0.1.0`, Please find the previous versions at [miMeta](https://github.com/ZjpWei/miMeta/releases).

 ## References